binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 In the Countermeasures section I go through some mature and well tested libraries and other technologies, and details around making them fit into a specific business architecture.

-Consider what data could be exposed from any of the accounts and how this could be used to gain a foot hold to launch alternative attacks.
+Consider what data could be exposed from any of the accounts and how this could be used to gain a foot hold to launch further alternative attacks.
 Each step allowing the attacker to move closer to their ultimate target, the ultimate target being something hopefully discussed during the Asset Identification phase or taking another iteration of it as you learn and think of additional possible targeted assets.

 Often the line between the following two concepts gets blurred, sometimes because where one starts and one ends is often not absolute or clear, and sometimes intentionally.
 Neither help new comers and even those used to working with the concepts get to grips with which is which and what the responsibilities of each include.